 - Furnishes the basic information necessary to support evaluations of the potential damaging effects of UV-B to agricultural crops and forests;

-- Supplies ground truth for satellite measurements of UV-B, and basic information for radiation transfer model calculations;
+- Supplies ground truth for satellite measurements of UV-B, and basic information for radiation transfer model calculations; and

 - Establishes long-term records of UV-B irradiance necessary to assess trends.

-Research activities are focused towards challenging our current understanding of factors which control UV irradiance and towards improving the quality of UV monitoring instrumentation and data.
+Research activities are focused towards challenging our current understanding of factors that control UV irradiance and towards improving the quality of UV monitoring instrumentation and data.
 Within the UVMRP, this research is coordinated by the Center of Remote Sensing and Modeling for Agricultural Sustainability (CRSMAS).
-This component of the UVMRP program works with agricultural and forest researchers to evaluate both the isolated effects of elevated UV-B on agricultural crops, livestock, forests, and range resources, and the combined effects of UV-B radiation and other climate stress factors [such as moisture (drought), temperature, ozone, soil nutrients and carbon dioxide].
-By understanding both compounding and antagonistic effects of multiple stress factors, this research will help develop solutions that allow producers to cope with these detrimental effects and ensure future agriculture and livestock quality and productivity.
+This component of the UVMRP program works with agricultural and forest researchers to evaluate the isolated effects of elevated UV-B on agricultural crops, livestock, forests, and range resources, and the combined effects of UV-B radiation and other climate stress factors [such as moisture (drought), temperature, ozone, soil nutrients and carbon dioxide].
+By understanding compounding and antagonistic effects of multiple stress factors, this research will help develop solutions that allow producers to cope with these detrimental effects and ensure future agriculture and livestock quality and productivity.
 Specifically, the research component:

-- Evaluates the response of plants, forests, ecosystems, and animals to UV-B and other climate stress factors in collaboration with researchers at other universities;
+- Evaluates the response of plants, forests, ecosystems, and animals to UV-B and other climate stress factors in collaboration with researchers at other universities; and

 - Is developing a climate-crop model, known as the Integrated Agricultural Impact Assessment System, to aid agricultural producers and decision-makers who are responsible for developing plans to cope with the on-going changes in our climate.
 Such a system will be sufficiently comprehensive to include crop growth models, ultraviolet-visible solar radiation, Earth’s climate, air and water quality models, plus satellite and in-situ observations.